 Adjoining the Haunted Castle is a tiny ice cream stand boasting a black and white ceramic tile façade and chrome streamlined overhang.
-This very sanitary look was used heavily in food establishments from the 1930s into the 1950s.
 The Lane family opened four Frozen Custard stands on the Boardwalk in 1935 and ran them for three generations until 1954.
-This is the only original custard stand remaining.
+This is the only original custard stand remaining and is operated by Whiting's foods.
+Another longtime concessionaire, the Whiting family has been in business at the Boardwalk since 1953.